bksubhuti/tpr_downloads/iuliu_test/anudipanipatha/manual-import-explanation.md

 INSERT INTO books VALUES('annya_sadda_17','annya','annya_sadda','saddatthabhedacintā',1,82,82);
 ```

-They map to the existing annya categories in TPR: "vinaya", "abhidhamma" and "byākaraṇādi".
+They map to the existing annya categories visible in TPR under annya tab: "vinaya", "abhidhamma" and "byākaraṇādi".

 I assume Anudīpanīpāṭha is similar in content to Niruttidīpanīpāṭha, so it would go in the "annya_sadda" (byākaraṇādi) category.